 The zygomatic bone is also known as the zygomatic arch and refers to the cheekbone.

 Zygomatic implants are tried and tested rehabilitation solutions to treat the edentulous atrophic maxilla.

-Instead, we place 6 implants in the jaw bone, 2 of which extend into the maxilla sinus, securely anchoring the dense zygomatic bone and meaning movement will not occur.
+Instead, we place 6 implants in the jaw bone, 2 extending into the maxilla sinus, securely anchoring the dense zygomatic bone, meaning movement will not occur.